Stellaris-code/stm32h747i-doom/README.md

 - Make sure dependencies such as CMake and SDL2 are installed
 - run `cmake .` and `make` in STMDoomComNetwork/

+Most of the directory structure is boilerplate; the doom-related code is located in BSP/STM32CubeIDE/CM7/Example/User/CM7/.

 ## Running